000 days 00 hours 00 minutes 00 seconds

 Michael Salu: Working in collaboration to produce more impactful stories

 Increasingly it is more difficult to create powerful stories that have impact.
 Images and words can be easily lost in the swirl of disinformation.
 From interactive storytelling, to immersive documentary, more and more so collaboration between writers, image makers and technologists make for the most impactful work – but where does one begin such a collaboration and how can each party benefit and be satisfied with the end result?
-This masterclass by Michael Salu, art director of Granta, will explore that art of collaboration.
+This masterclass Michael Salu, the former art director of Granta, will explore that art of collaboration.
 Working with key assignments provided beforehand and some past examples of collaborative work within publishing, we will explore the creative process and stages of development and collaboration that will help in developing the working methods to bring impactful narratives and projects to life.

 Tom French: Nuts and bolts of narrative journalism